Charles Armitage Brown: Emigration to New Zealand

 In 1840, Brown became a shareholder in the newly formed Plymouth Company, which aimed to colonise New Plymouth, New Zealand.
 Shortly afterwards, his finances were ruined when he was forced to repay a friend's loan having agreed to be guarantor.

 With what little fortune remained to him, Brown decided that they should emigrate to New Plymouth as a pioneer community to provide the best opportunities for his son Charles as a civil engineer.
 His son Charles emigrated on the Amelia Thompson, the first settler ship of the Plymouth Company arriving in 1841 aged 17 years old.

 Brown followed on a second ship Oriental arriving three weeks later.

 Before leaving for New Zealand, in 1841, he turned over copies of the unpublished poems of Keats to Richard Monckton Milnes.

 When Brown arrived in New Plymouth, his disappointment was profound.
 Unlike its namesake in England, this Plymouth was wilderness, with a treacherous coast instead of a harbour.
 He proposed an early return to England.

 His last letters from New Plymouth, New Zealand, dated 22 and 23 January, were addressed to Joseph Severn and Trelawny.
+In a letter to Trelawny he described himself as a deist.